siemens/continuous-clearing/README.md

  Execute them in the following order to achieve the complete License clearing process.

-1. **Package Identifier** - This executable takes `package-lock.json` or a `cycloneDX BOM` as input and provides a SBOM file as output.
+1. **Package Identifier** - This executable takes Package file or a `cycloneDX BOM` as input and provides a SBOM file as output.
 For each of the component the dependency classification (development,internal) and the availability in jfrog artifactory is identified and added in the SBOM file.

 ```text